Image

 To me, the key to building a sustainable and equitable future is helping people see themselves as part of the change that will bring about that future.
 That is why I’m a champion of expanding access to quality outdoor experiential education programming–especially for youth.
 Using direct experiences, followed by focused reflection, I create impactful opportunities for learning and growth that can last a lifetime.

-I have spent the last 5 years launching and growing two national education programs with the Canadian Wildlife Federation for youth ages 15-30.
-These programs are WILD Outside and the Canadian Conservation Corps Flex (or CCC Flex).
+I spent 5 years launching and growing two national education programs with the Canadian Wildlife Federation for youth ages 15-30.
 Both are no-cost programs designed to provide barrier-free opportunities for young Canadians to connect with nature and engage with conservation, using action and adventure to address feelings of apathy and eco-anxiety.
 To date, these programs have directly engaged thousands of youth through hundreds of community service projects across the nation that provide tangible benefits to nature, communities, and participants.
+I am currently working with Ducks Unlimited Canada, coordinating their national Youth Conservation Network programs, which seeks to connect with and provide opportunities to post-secondary students interested in conservation careers and the outdoors.

 It is my hope to empower others to succeed and inspire a sense of hope that they, and so many others, can and are making a difference to create a more sustainable, equitable, and peaceful world.